Prayer RequestWorship

 St. Paul’s Center for Spiritual Direction, established in September 2016, serves as an extension of our pastoral ministry and as a resource for spiritual guidance to the parish and to the larger community.
 To be paired with a spiritual director, contact any of the directors directly or complete the form below.
 We recommend three sessions with a director to discern if it is the right pairing for both members.
 The charge for spiritual direction is on a sliding scale, depending on the directee’s ability to pay, but we recommend between $50 and $100 per session.

 Questions?
-Contact the Rev. Elizabeth Rees.
+Contact the Rev. Natalie Perl Regan.

 What is spiritual direction?